Iten-No-404/reactnd-project-would-you-rather-starter/README.md

 | qid | String | The id of the question that was answered|
 | answer | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"`|

-## Contributing
+## Credit

-This repository is the starter code for *all* Udacity students.
-Therefore, we most likely will not accept pull requests.
-For details, check out [CONTRIBUTING.md](https://github.com/udacity/reactnd-project-would-you-rather-starter/blob/master/CONTRIBUTING.md).
+This repository is my personal implementation to complete the starter code given by Udacity to _all_ students.
+I used it for the purpose of learning and advancing my React language skills and fulfilling the project requirement for the Would You Rather project which is a part of the Advanced Front-End Web Development Nanodegree Program given by Udacity in collaboration with itida.